Stepper Motor Controller (Prototype)

 Format: reset

-The reset command clears the command buffer and cancels any move command if currently running.
-Additionally, if the board is in the paused state, the reset command will switch the board in the running state.
+command if currently running.
+Additionally, if the board is in the paused state, the reset

 Future improvements